 WA Rover Council:

 What is WARC?
 WARC is the major governing body of the Rover Section in Western Australia.
-As Rovers are aged between 18-26 years of age and are therefore adults, we are the only self-governing youth section within the movement.
-The aim of the council is to encourage and promote the development of the Rover Section within Scouts Australia and the community for the benefit of Rovers, Rover Crews, society and Scouting.
+As Rovers are aged between 18-26 years of age and are therefore adults, we are the only self-managing youth section within the movement.
+The aim of the council is to encourage and promote the development of the Rover Section within Scouts Australia and the community for the benefit of Rovers, Rover Units, society and Scouting.

 Who can be involved in WARC Meetings?